GULibrarySandbox/intro-text-mining-analysis-2022/content/8-visualising_data.md

 The content on this page has been adapted from our self paced training resource available <a href='https://griffithunilibrary.github.io/data-vis-basics/' target='_blank'> here </a>

-## Requirements
-before you start you will need to know the image quality requirements of visulations. we cover this in detail in the linked workshop.
+## Create a publication quality image of your visualisation

 ### Choose the right visualisation type for your data